retaildevcrews/AdaptiveCardTransformer/README.md

 ## Usage

-To use the adapter, simply import the [adapter package] and pass in the [conversation payload] and [plugin configuration].
+To use the adapter, install the [`adaptive-card-transformer`](https://github.com/retaildevcrews/AdaptiveCardTransformer/packages/1000147) package, call `adapter()` and pass in the [conversation payload] and [plugin configuration].
 The result will be the Adaptive Card JSON which can be transformed into a [botbuilder] activity card response via `CardFactory`.

 _Note: the developer is responsible for providing the plugins, plugin configuration file, and Adaptive Card templates which are described below._